tagion/tagion/docs/tech/todo/index.md

 -----------------------------------------------------------------------------------------

 ## Backlog

+### Active Nodes record
+- [ ] Create a record that is updated by transcript with the pubkeys of all the active nodes
+- [ ] Remove state info from NNR records

 ### Boot issue
 - [ ] Fix issue where if an external dart request is sent on a slow machine before the transcript reads the head request it can timeout and the system will be stuck in a none starting state.